JimmyVanHout/temperature_pressure_sensor/README.md

 ## Hardware Configuration

-Connect the SCL and SDA lines of the MS5839-02BA sensor to GPIO 32 and 33 of the ESP32, respectively.
-The GPIO ports for the SCL and SDA lines can be changed by changing the values of `I2CSettings i2c_settings.I2C_SCL_GPIO` and `I2CSettings i2c_settings.I2C_SDA_GPIO` in `main/main.c`, respectively.
+Connect the SCL and SDA lines of the MS5839-02BA sensor to GPIO 19 and 21 of the ESP32, respectively.
+The default GPIO pins for the SCL and SDA lines can be changed by passing the desired values to `init_i2c_settings` in `read_temperature_pressure/read_temperature_pressure.c` when initializing an `I2CSettings` object.
+See [Support for Multiple Sensors](#support-for-multiple-sensors) for more information on configuration of SCL and SDA GPIO pins when using two sensors.

 Consult the application circuit provided in the MS5839-02BA [datasheet](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=srchrtrv&DocNm=MS5839-02BA&DocType=Data%20Sheet&DocLang=English&DocFormat=pdf&PartCntxt=20008669-50).
 The circuit contains two 10k&#x03a9; pull-up resistors on the SCL and SDA lines and a 100nF capacitor connected to VDD and GND of the sensor.
 On the Pressure 22 Click development board, 2 10k&#x03a9; resistors are used on the SCL and SDA lines and a 470nF capacitor is connected to VDD and GND of the sensor (see [schematic](https://download.mikroe.com/documents/add-on-boards/click/pressure_22_click/Pressure_22_click_v100_Schematic.PDF)).